 Outrageous Women Outrageous God: Women in the First Two Generations of Christianity / Ross Saunders

 “Outrageous Women, Outrageous God is a study into the status and ministry of women in the New Testament, and how they went against many of the social and religious constraints of their time.
-It is a fresh approach to the place women, both Jewish and gentile, made for themselves-from the conception of John the Baptizer to the death of the last apostle.
-Considering that all the authors of the New Testament books were men who themselves were part of the constraints that society and religion placed upon women, the extent to which women gained prominence in early Christianity is quite extraordinary. “—Garratt Publishing.
+It is a fresh approach to the place women, both Jewish and gentile, made for themselves-from the conception of John the Baptizer to the death of the last apostle. “—Garratt Publishing.